Run a Free Texas Warrant Search (View Wanted Information)

 To search for outstanding warrants in Texas Counties that were not specifically mentioned here, searchers can type the name of the county, followed by the words “warrant search”.
 Then, look for websites in the search results related to the specific county.
 These may include the county sheriff’s office or county clerk’s office website.

-Find Details of Warrants via Municipal Agencies in Texas
+Find Details of Warrants via Municipal Agencies in TX

 Many cities in Texas allow the public to search for outstanding warrants through their municipal court and police department.